18.104.22.168 New Information about Adjusted Taxable Income

 Example 2: Claire has not lodged her 2006-07 tax return when child support period commences 1 March 2008.
 The Registrar determines an adjusted taxable income for 2006-07 of $80,000 (from the taxable income in the year prior to the last relevant year of income) and uses that figure to calculate the child support assessment for the child support period 1 March 2008 to 30 May 2009.

 On 1 November 2008, Claire's tax return for 2006-07 issues and her adjusted taxable income is $55,000, and the assessment is amended.
 As Claire's income is lower, the child support assessment would be amended using income as follows:

 - from 1 March 2008 to 30 June 2008: $55,000 (pre-1 July 2008 legislation)

 - from 1 July 2008 to 1 November 2008: $80,000

 Example 3: The Registrar made an assessment for a child support period commencing 1 August 2013.
 As there was no ATO assessment available, the adjusted taxable income used in this assessment was $44,758, ⅔ of the 2013 annualised Male Average Weekly Earnings (MTAWE).
-On 26 September 2013, M's 2008-09 tax assessment issues an adjusted taxable income of $45,000.
+On 26 September 2013, Amit's 2008-09 tax assessment issues, resulting in an adjusted taxable income of $45,000.
 The Registrar considers determining a 2012-13 adjusted taxable income based on the 2008-09 adjusted taxable income.

 The Average Weekly Earnings (AWE) amount for the December quarter of the last relevant year of income (2012-13) is the November 2012 amount of $1080.30.
 The AWE amount for the December quarter of the tax year (2008-09) is the November 2008 amount of $911.30.
 The adjusted taxable income indexation factor is therefore $1080.30 ÷ $911.30 = 1.185.